Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Optimistic Exploration for Risk-Averse Constrained RL

 \subsection{Optimistic Exploration}

-To address the problem of conservative exploration we extend Worst-Case Soft Actor-Critic (WCSAC) \citep{yang_safetyconstrained_2023}, by constructing a separate exploratory policy following the principle of Optimism in the Face of Uncertainty (OFU), that explores uncertain parts of the state space to discover high reward states, whilst still satisfying the given safety constraints.
+To address the problem of conservative exploration we extend Worst-Case Soft Actor-Critic (WCSAC) \citep{yang_safetyconstrained_2023}, by constructing a separate exploratory policy following the principle of Optimism in the Face of Uncertainty (OFU), that explores uncertain parts of the state space to discover high reward states, whilst still encouraging satisfaction of the given safety constraints.

 In the case of Soft Actor-Critic algorithms, of which WCSAC is itself an extension, actions are sampled from a parametrised action distribution centred around state-dependent mean values, with state-dependent standard deviations.
 Inspired by \citet{ciosek_better_2019} we propose a method of shifting this mean value towards action values that maximise a locally optimistic upper bound of the reward value-function and minimise a locally optimistic lower bound of the cost value-function.
-We begin by defining the learned target policy $\pi_{T}$, which in normal settings is the policy through which the agent explores the environment.
+We begin by defining the learned target policy $\pi_{T}$, which in normal settings is the policy through which the agent explores the environment:

 where $\mu_{T} = f_{\mu}(s|\phi)$ is the state-dependent deterministic mean value of policy $\pi_{T}$ and $\sigma_{T} = f_{\sigma}(s|\phi)$ is the state-dependent standard deviation of policy $\pi_{T}$, parametrised by $\phi$.
 Actions are then sampled from this distribution, either side of the mean value $\mu_{T}$, with no preference towards maximising reward or minimising cost.
 To address this we propose shifting the mean towards a value that specifically maximises or minimises cost, dependent upon whether or not an optimistic lower confidence bound of the cost value for the given state and action is below the safety constraint.